-In Lochiel near Winton, the aptly named Hideaway offers smart, cosmopolitan food in idyllic surroundings while at Yesteryears Museum and cafe in Tuatapere you can enjoy a hot chocolate or toasted sandwich to the accompaniment of Elvis, on vinyl, rotating on a vintage radiogram.
+In Lochiel near Winton, the aptly named The Hideaway offers smart, cosmopolitan food in idyllic surroundings while at Yesteryears museum and cafe in Tuatapere you can enjoy a hot chocolate or toasted sandwich to the accompaniment of Elvis, on vinyl, rotating on a vintage radiogram.

 Over in Gore, see if you can score an invitation from an RSA member to dine at their club where Kiwi cuisine reigns supreme and if you're lucky, somewhere along the way you might score a feed of whitebait fritters.

 Back in Invercargill, check out the fabulous new Bill Richardson Transport World and enjoy a snack in charmingly recreated interiors of genuine 1970s houses with Formica tables, padded kitchen chairs and vintage accessories.

 And you can't leave Southland without sampling a couple of buttery cheese rolls from The Copper Kettle cafe at H&J Smith's department store, where Kiwi classics such as lamingtons, custard slice and lolly cake, are also on offer.

 Many lively discussions about the best recipe for cheese rolls have been had but while you can actually make them anywhere, believe me when I say that they'll never taste as good as those created and consumed beneath southern skies.

 From sheep's milk to sweetbreads, swedes to seaweed, salmon to saison, Southland is a foodie's dream.
 Visit one of the cafes, delis, restaurants or taverns for a southern take on some of the finest and freshest ingredients in the world.